Pick Your Walk.

 Bonchurch Discovery Walk

-We shall be walking down hill past the Bonchurch Inn and into the Pitts.
-There are some slight detours along the way walking along short steep rubbly and uneven paths.
+We shall be walking downhill past the Bonchurch Inn and into the Pitts.
+There are some slight detours along the way, as you walk along short, steep, rubbly, and uneven paths to briefly visit the churchyard.

 Walk Cost: Payment required - £20

 Walk grade: Moderate.
-Varying landscape with some more challenging slopes.
-Stiles and steps to be expected en route, suitable for keen walkers and anyone who is reasonably active.
+Varying landscape with some more challenging slopes and steps.
+Suitable for keen walkers and anyone who is reasonably active.

 Walkers need to be reasonably agile and mobile.
-Not suitable for walkers with mobility impairment of any kind
+Not suitable for walkers with any mobility impairment.

 Facilities: